Zac Williams (Welsh footballer)

-Michael Isaac "Zac" Williams (born 27 March 2004) is a Welsh professional footballer who plays as a defender for Scottish Premier League side Kilmarnock on loan from club Crewe Alexandra.
+Michael Isaac "Zac" Williams (born 27 March 2004) is a Welsh professional footballer who plays as a defender for club Barnet.
 He is a Wales Under-21 International.

 Club career

 Crewe Alexandra

 He made his Crewe debut, aged 17, on 9 November 2021 in an EFL Trophy group game against Wolverhampton Wanderers' under-21s at Gresty Road, before making his league debut in the following game, a 2–0 defeat at Bolton Wanderers.
 He made his first start in Crewe's next game, helping the side to a 2–0 win over Gillingham at Gresty Road on 20 November 2021, and then enjoyed a run of games as one of Crewe's first choice centre-backs until falling ill in January 2022.
 He returned to first-team action, coming on as a half-time substitute for Travis Johnson against Portsmouth at Gresty Road, on 8 March 2022.

 In May 2022, Williams signed a new contract at Crewe.
 After 19 first-team appearances the following season, Williams suffered a torn hamstring which was initially thought likely to rule him out of action for the remainder of the season.
 However, he returned to the first team on 29 April 2023, making a substitute appearance in Crewe's 2–1 win over Swindon Town at Gresty Road.
 Williams scored his first Crewe goal, in a 2–2 draw against Swindon at the County Ground, on 12 August 2023.